Google Tag Manager Web Device Mode Integration

 })

-The above call populates Google Tag Manager with the following user traits along with their values:
+The above call populates Google Tag Manager with a traits object containing all user traits (like name, gender, city, etc.)

 Page